zenna/AbstractDomains.jl/README.md

 ```

-`=== ` is an example of functions on abstract objects which is not defined pointwise.
+`=== ` is an example of a function on abstract values which is not defined pointwise.
 There are many useful others.
-Some of these are called *domain functions*:
+Some of which we call *domain functions*:

 ```julia
 julia> subsumes(Interval(0,1),Interval(0.4,0.5))